deborahbrouwer/openqa-containers/README.md

 # The openqa-webserver

-The openqa-webserver container runs an apache web server on port 8080.
-It displays the live test results in a web browser and is also responsible for scheduling tests and the workers to run them; communicating with workers via REST API calls; and enabling interactive editing of tests and needles through the livehandler.
-The openqa-webserver acts a reverse proxy so that all communications with workers are routed to it through a single port.
+The openqa-webserver container runs an apache web server for the openQA user interface plus a reverse proxy for communicating with workers running the tests.

 ### Host Directories for Webserver
 Make sure these subdirectories exist on the host in `openqa-webserver/`: